Formalizing Preferences Over Runtime Distributions: Introduction

+Some competitions have given up on finding the right evaluation metric altogether, and resorted to judging algorithm performance by ``a jury consisting of researchers with experience in computational optimization'',\footnote{\url{https://www.mixedinteger.org/2022}.} which highlights rather keenly the need for more principled foundations.
+Instead of choosing a scoring function and then asking in a vague way if it satisfies our idea of what it means to be a ``good'' algorithm, our paper provides a framework within which decision-makers such as the organizers of competitions can define scoring metrics \emph{a priori} that capture the properties of algorithms they actually care about.

 Various other scoring functions have been widely used in the empirical algorithmics literature.
-One option is to score algorithms simply by the fraction of runs that complete.
-(A variation of this approach was used in SAT Competitions in the early 2000s \citep{simon2005sat2002}.)
-However, this makes algorithms that barely beat the captime equivalent to others that solve every instance instantaneously.
-To address this, we could score algorithms according to their \emph{capped} average runtime, as in the literature on black-box algorithm configuration approaches offering theoretical guarantees \citep{kleinberg2017efficiency,kleinberg2019procrastinating,WeGySz18,weisz2019capsandruns,Weisz0LGLSL20}.
+One common choice is to score algorithms according to their \emph{capped} average runtime, as in the literature on black-box algorithm configuration approaches offering theoretical guarantees \citep{kleinberg2017efficiency,kleinberg2019procrastinating,WeGySz18,weisz2019capsandruns,Weisz0LGLSL20}.
 However, this treats capped runs as being virtually the same as runs that completed just before the captime.
-To address this, we can count runs that reach the captime $\kappa$ as having taken $c\cdot\kappa$ seconds, yielding so-called Penalized Average Runtime \citep{hutter2009paramils} (where, e.g., $c=2$, as in the 2021 SAT Competition \citep{froleyks2021sat}).
-However, $c$ is an arbitrary parameter; furthermore, when $c>1$ an algorithm's penalized runtime can actually \emph{fall} as the captime increases, since fewer runs will cap.
-In short, each of these approaches has advantages and disadvantages---how should we choose between them?
-In contrast with \cref{ex:motivating}, where a (penalized) capped average runtime probably does correspond with our preferences, our next example shows that this will not always be so, and illustrates the difficulty inherent in our choice of scoring function.\footnote{Indeed, the 2022 Mixed Integer Programming Workshop dispenses with scoring functions entirely, ranking algorithms by relying on ``a jury consisting of researchers with experience in computational optimization'' (\url{https://www.mixedinteger.org/2022/}.} More specifically, it shows that there exist algorithms where there can be no ``correct'' captime for any of these three scoring functions, since in choosing the captime we essentially choose the score the algorithm will receive.
+To address this, we can count runs that reach the captime $\kappa$ as having taken $c\cdot\kappa$ seconds, yielding a Penalized Average Runtime (PAR) \citep{hutter2009paramils} (where, e.g., $c=2$, as in the 2021 SAT Competition \citep{froleyks2021sat}).
+However, $c$ is an arbitrary parameter to choose, and when $c>1$ an algorithm's penalized runtime can actually \emph{fall} as the captime increases, since fewer runs will cap.

-\begin{example}[St. Petersburg Algorithm] Consider an algorithm that finishes in 2 seconds with probability $1/2$, in 4 seconds with probability $1/4$, in 8 seconds with probability $1/8$, etc. This algorithm has an infinite average runtime $\mu = \infty$, but finishes in under one minute 97\% of the time, so is maybe not as bad as the average suggests.
-If we choose to cap runs at $\kappa$ seconds (with $\kappa$ a power of 2, for simplicity), then the average capped runtime is $\mu_{\kappa} = \log_2{\kappa} + 1$.
-If we penalize capped runs by a factor of $c$, then the penalized average runtime is $\mu^k_{\kappa} = \log_2(\kappa) + 2c-1$. \end{example}